uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 Look at the result.
 It seems there is an issue with our data.
 A common problem with DEMs is that they have sinks and spikes that will make further analyses more difficult.

 We can use the "Fill sinks (Wang & Liu)" tool to **fill the sinks** in our clipped DEM.

+* When we do that, we might have to play with the "Minimum slope" value, to make sure that all streams feed into a bigger stream.
+Try 5 degrees, for example.
-We only need to tick the "Filled DEM" output (first one in the list), which we can also save to file.
+* As an output, we only need to tick the "Filled DEM" (first one in the list), which we can also save to file.
+You can however keep the "Watershed Basins" output to check that your minimum slope is high enough.

 If we **re-run the Strahler order tool** on the filled DEM, we will be able to see more useful data.

 We can now colour the layer with "Singleband pseudocolor" to highlight the bigger streams.

-To filter out the noise of the smaller streams, we can use the `Raster > Raster Calculator` tool and use the formula: `"strahler_filtered@1" >= 8`
-This will only keep the major streams in the network.
+> To filter out the noise of the smaller streams and **highlight the major streams** in the network, we can use the `Raster > Raster Calculator` tool and use a formula like: `"name_of_layer@1" >= 6` (the value will depend on how many levels exist in the Strahler layer).
+We need to save to file to be able to do that (name it "strahler_filtered", for example).
+This will assign the value 1 to the cells matching the condition, and 0 to what is under the limit.

 ## Channel network and drainage basin

-Another analysis we can do is use the "Channel network and drainage basins" tool to calculate the flow direction, channels and drainage basins.
+Another analysis we can do is use the "Channel network and drainage basins" tool to calculate the **flow direction, channels and drainage basins**.

-Make sure you run this tool on the filled DEM.
+* Make sure you run this tool on the filled DEM.
+* We might have to change the threshold to a higher one if the output includes too many small basins and channels.

-As an ouptut, we only want to load (and save to file):
+As an output, we only want to load (and save to file):

 * Flow Direction (raster)
 * Channels (shapefile)
 * Drainage basins (shapefile) (to differentiate the two "Drainage basins" options, you can check what format it saves the file as)

+This is an example of **creating vector data from raster data**!

 We can now play with the symbology for those elements.
+For example, try using different colours for each basin, by classifying by ID.

 ## 3D maps